 - A3.
 The Board set up a pipeline of research projects in late 2016, following the latest Agenda Consultation.
 Pipeline projects are not yet on the active work plan. - A4.
 The research pipeline initially included eight projects, of which four have since become active (between September 2018 and March 2019).
-The Board consciously limited the size of the research pipeline so that it contains only those research projects on which it thought it could realistically expect to do a significant amount of the research before the next agenda consultation (expected to be completed in 2021).
+The Board consciously limited the size of the research pipeline so that it contains only those research projects on which it thought it could realistically expect to do a

-- A5.
+- significant amount of the research before the next agenda consultation, which starts in 2020. - A5.
 The research pipeline is not fixed through to 2021.
 The Board is free to add projects to the research pipeline if and when it sees fit.
-The Board has not added any projects to the pipeline since it set up the pipeline in 2016. - A6.
-The Board indicated in February 2018 that it would aim to start the remaining pipeline projects by early 2020.
-It is now unlikely that those projects will start as early as that.
-The staff continue to monitor progress on the standard-setting work plan, the research programme and maintenance projects in assessing when to move pipeline projects to the active research programme and in what sequence, considering factors discussed in paragraph A10. - A7.
-The projects in the research pipeline are listed below, and appendix B provides more information about them.
+The Board has not added any projects to the pipeline since setting it up in 2016. - A6.
+The projects in the research pipeline are listed below.
+Appendix B provides information about them.